Glycolonitrile

-Glycolonitrile, also called hydroxyacetonitrile or formaldehyde cyanohydrin, is the organic compound with the formula HOCH_{2}CN and the simplest cyanohydrin.
-It is a colorless liquid that dissolves in water and ether.
+Glycolonitrile, also called hydroxyacetonitrile or formaldehyde cyanohydrin, is the organic compound with the structure HOCH_{2}CN.
+It is the simplest cyanohydrin, being derived from formaldehyde.
+It is a colourless liquid that dissolves in water and ether, and is useful in production of several industrially important chemicals.
 Because glycolonitrile decomposes readily into formaldehyde and hydrogen cyanide, it is listed as an extremely hazardous substance.
+In January 2019, astronomers reported the detection of glycolonitrile, another possible building block of life among other such molecules, in outer space.

 Synthesis and reactions

 Glycolonitrile is produced by combining formaldehyde with hydrogen cyanide at near-neutral pH.
 The reaction is catalyzed by base.
 Glycolonitrile polymerizes under alkaline conditions.

 Glycolonitrile can react with ammonia to give aminoacetonitrile, which can be hydrolyzed to give glycine.
-This two-step process is the core industrial production of amino acids known as the Strecker Synthesis:
+The general process for reaction of an aldehyde, hydrogen cyanide, and ammonia, followed by hydrolysis, to give an amino acid is the industrially important Strecker amino acid synthesis: